Code-Institute-Submissions/deborasantos28-milestone-project-1_AugResub/README.md

     The second column contains all the social links in which the Website is represented.
     All the icons are grey apart from one as it provides a nice eye catching feature the bottom of the page.
-    Besides the single color icon, each of the social icons have their own color when hovering over them as well.
+    Besides the single colour icon, each of the social icons have their own colour when hovering over them as well.

     The Third Column is an informative text about Donations to the charity shop.
     By adding this to the footer it gives it importance but it doesn't make it look like it's the main objective of this charity shop.